Byron Buxton's hitting philosophy goes against MLB's lethargic pace, diluted playoffs

 Buxton arrived at a Target Field news conference to celebrate his seven-year, $100 million contract extension a couple of minutes after 11 a.m. on Wednesday.

-The session was over and there still was some mingling of interested parties taking place at 11:59 (Central) — or 11 hours before the baseball owners were set to impose a lockout on Buxton and every other athlete on a 40-player big league roster.
+The session was over and there still was some mingling of interested parties taking place at 11:59 (Central) — or 11 hours before baseball owners imposed a lockout on Buxton and every other athlete on a 40-player big league roster.

 The last such battle between the owners and the players union led to a strike that canceled a World Series in 1994, a slapstick version of spring training with replacement players in March 1995, and eventually a 144-game season that started on April 25.